Certified Homemaker-Home Health Aides

 What Everyone Needs to Know

-The program curriculum, the training faculty and the training facility must be reviewed and approved by the Board.
-The program coordinator will receive a certification package from the Board which includes the application for certification, the certification and authorization form.
+- The program curriculum, the training faculty, and the training facility must be reviewed and approved by the Board.
+The program coordinator will receive a certification package from the Board.

-The homemaker-home health aide may be assigned to patient care after the submitting agency has been notified of the certified homemaker-home health aide's "approval."
-An aide listed as "disapproved" may not be assigned to patient care until the submitting agency/school and the applicant have been notified by the Board that the application has been approved.
+- The homemaker-home health aide applicant may be assigned to patient care after 120-day conditional eligibility has been granted by the Board.
+An applicant listed as "disapproved" may not be assigned to patient care.

-Refer to the Board's new fee schedule (effective February 1, 1999) for the following changes to homemaker-home health aide fees: lapsed licenses, late submissions, affidavits and name/address changes.
+- Refer to the Board's fee schedule for the changes to homemaker-home health aide fees: lapsed licenses, late submissions, affidavits and name/address changes.

 Certification by Endorsement - What Everyone Needs to Know